iron-meteor/iron-router/README.md

 Iron.Router
 ==============================================================================
-A router that works on the server and the browser, designed specifically for [Meteor](https://github.com/meteor/meteor).
+A router that works on the server and the browser, designed specifically for <a href="https://github.com/meteor/meteor" target="_blank">Meteor</a>

+## The Iron.Router Guide
+Detailed explanations of router features can be found in the <a href="https://eventedmind.github.io/iron-router" target="_blank">Guide</a>.

+## Examples
+There are several examples in the <a href="https://github.com/EventedMind/iron-router/tree/devel/examples" target="_blank">examples folder</a>.

 ## Quick Start